-Here at the Necro Nom-nom-nomicon we are all about being as authentic as possible in our recipes, and that includes the use of real insects in some of our more adventurous dishes.
+Here at the Necro Nom-nom-nomicon, we are all about being adventurous in our recipes, and that includes the use of real insects in some of our more disgustingly delicious dishes.

-While some of you have been enthusiastic about giving new things, including insects, a try, a few of you have been a little, ahem, reluctant.
+While some of you have been enthusiastic about giving new things a try, a few of you have been a little, ahem, reluctant when it comes to working our insect ingredients into the menu.
 Which is why we’re going to take a few minutes today and talk about bugs and Entomophagy.

 Let’s start with the big scary word first…Entomophagy.

 Basically, in a nutshell (or bug shell, if you will) it’s the practice of eating insects.
 Or, more specifically, the willful, intentional act of eating insects.

 Why do I say willful and intentional?
 Because, whether or not you like it, you’re already eating bugs every day.